Martin Kidston

 (Missoula Current) A collection of lots off Mullan Road would be realigned under a request by the property's owner, making them more marketable for future development.

-The city also has expressed interest in one the parcels, which currently houses the wastewater treatment plant and the poplar farm.
+The city also has expressed interest in one of the parcels, which currently houses the wastewater treatment plant and the poplar farm.
 The parcels are all currently owned by the Clouse family.

 “There's nine tracts involved in the boundary line relocation,” said county planner Zack Jones.
 “There will be five tracts accessible from Mullan Road, which are planned for future residential development, and they're zoned for that as well.”